MaksimKovalyov/EPAM-Mobile-TAF/README.md

 My sincere thanks go to:
 * Andrei Petrashkevich for his valuable advices, constructive comments and the architecture idea.
 * German Lomakin for the efforts he put in to the Blackberry Driver project.
+* Maksim Kavaliou for the efforts he put in to the MobileTAF project.
 * Denis Shamgin for the efforts he put in to the Visualizer project.
 * Volha Yurkova for her amazing ideas about the visualization of the complex structure, documentation and the specification writing.
 * Sergey Nezdoliy for his investigations of Android platform.